yoshuawuyts/speaking/2016-10-nodeconf-eu/README.md

 - instantly loaded, across the globe
 - "meh" UX but oh wow it's fast
 - also very much evil (!)
-- and that's cool, we might need it
+- and that's cool, we probably need it

 ---
 ## The web anno now